Plan for Bloom Succession

 It basically comes down to knowing what type of soil you have and also knowing what type of soil the plants prefer.
 There are many resources out there to start researching native plants in your area.
 Remember, your local extension is a great resource along with local botanical gardens and native plant nurseries.

-Be wary of plants that are advertised as being butterfly attractants and make sure to do your research.
-Some plants such as the Butterfly bush (Buddleja sp.) can be invasive and spread to the wild.
-Butterfly bush is not a host to a single insect species in the U.S. That doesn't mean that it doesn't offer nectar.
-However, it offers nectar only to the insects with long enough tongues to get into the flower.
+Some plants such as the Butterfly bush (Buddleja sp.) are touted as a great addition to your butterfly garden by nurseries.
+However, they can become invasive when planted in your garden or yard.
+Butterfly bush is not a host to a single insect species in the U.S. and has been banned from being sold in Oregon.
+That doesn't mean that it doesn't offer nectar.
+However, it offers nectar only to the insects with a specialized proboscis to reach the nectar.

 Think Like a Butterfly